Maine Made + One-of-a-Kind

 Hi!
 My name is Dana.
 I was born and raised in Maine, left to "get away" for college (Endicott College, go Gulls!), got my first real job at a publishing company in Boston, and moved back to this magical, beautiful, serene state when my husband and I started our little family.

 I spent my days at home with our baby and started a freelance editorial business.
 Once we had our second child, I needed MORE.
-Being a SAHM (stay-at-home-mom), wife, and work-from-home business woman were all important titles but they didn't give me the creative outlet I craved.
+Being a stay-at-home mom, wife, and work-from-home business woman were all important titles but they didn't give me the creative outlet I craved.
 So, I started My Mini Maine.

 It started out as sea glass art.
 My family and I would visit the local beaches and scour the sand for hours.
 I started collecting driftwood and making wall hangings with different materials.
 I also made air plant holders from beach stones.
 One summer I started selling my goods at the local Farmer's Market when my wall hangings evolved into macrame and my rock plant holders evolved into work with crystals and plants.

 Although you may not be getting a piece of Maine sea glass from me anymore, I strive to integrate locally sourced materials into my goods whenever possible.
 And while each product may not have a literal piece from Maine in it, it was lovingly handmade in my studio right here on the coast and most definitely inspired by the beauty of the state.
-Each piece you purchase from me is a little piece of Maine.
+Each piece you purchase from me is a little piece of love from Maine.